vulpineclub/vulpineclub.github.io/status.md

     - Shit was hard down for a bit.  `dockerd` was swelling and eventually the oom-killer took it out, which took out everything.
 Everything reset itself within about five minutes.  [#VulpineClub announcement](https://vulpine.club/@rey/100772965205981928)
   - Update #3 at 2018-09-23 00:00 EDT
     - Okay, somehow, that made everything better?
 I have no idea.
 Anyway, I'm deploying [prod-20180923-01](https://github.com/vulpineclub/mastodon/releases/tag/prod-20180923-01) in a few moments.
 We'll see how that goes.
-  - MONITORING at 2018-09-23 00:05 EDT: Things are holding together for right now.
+  - MONITORING at 2018-09-23 00:05 EDT
+    - Things are holding together for right now.
 I'm going to do further testing, but I think the performance impacts are mitigated for now.
-  - Update #4 at 2018-09-23 00:30 EDT: Dumped all active connections a couple times over the last ten minutes while I reconfigured the timeouts on nginx.
+  - Update #4 at 2018-09-23 00:30 EDT
+    - Dumped all active connections a couple times over the last ten minutes while I reconfigured the timeouts on nginx.
 It looks like what's happening is that the status in question causes the web worker to immediately spawn ffmpeg, which... then... hangs.
 ```
 rtucker@smithwicks:~/vulpine.club/mastodon$ docker-compose logs -t --tail=500000 web | grep 27c502fe-1bff-423f-99b2-7eff4f4368a6
 web_1         | 2018-09-23T04:30:21.032433127Z [27c502fe-1bff-423f-99b2-7eff4f4368a6] [paperclip] Trying to link /tmp/8d777f385d3dfec8815d20f7496026dc20180923-29-qotnni to /tmp/8d777f385d3dfec8815d20f7496026dc20180923-29-1tatp3t.mp4